HevaWu/HevaWu.github.io/_posts/2021-08-29-Learning-Record-of-100-Days-of-SwiftUI.md

 This will record what I learned from [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui/).
 I will also use this to track my trial.
 Here is my practice repo: <https://github.com/HevaWu/100DaysOfSwiftUI>

+## Day 17

+- `.keyboardType()`: can specify type of keyboard, but user still can input other values by copy/paste.
+- Add `NavigationView` outside to make sure `Picker` view can be pushed
+- `.navigationBarTitle` NOT add directly end of NavigationView, because navigation views are capable of showing many views when program runs.
+Attach title to the object inside NavigationView can make code change title freely.
+- `Section(header:)` could help define Section header, same for footer
+- `.pickerStyle` could help switch Picker style
+- `"$\(totalPerPerson, specifier: "%.2f")"`: use `specifier` ([C-style format string](https://en.wikipedia.org/wiki/Printf_format_string)) to help control floating point.

 ## Day 16

 - `var body: some View`: `some` restrict the it must be `same` kind of view being returned.